hsieh63/Traffic_History/Electronic Archive/README.txt

 Source code for the website can be compiled under a localhost or under an existing website.
 Clearly, the easiest option is to simply go to our website, shown above.
+To host the code, upload folder index.php under code to host the entire website.